enterprisemodules/ora_profile/README.md

 ## License

 Most of the [Enterprise Modules](https://www.enterprisemodules.com) modules are commercial modules.
 This one is **NOT**.
 It is an Open Source module.
 You are free to use it any way you like.
 It, however, is based on our commercial Puppet Oracle modules.

+### Commercial dependencies

+`ora_profile` itself is open source, but it is a thin orchestration layer over the Enterprise Modules family.
+To get a working Oracle installation from this profile you also need:

+- [`enterprisemodules-ora_install`](https://www.enterprisemodules.com/shop/products/puppet-ora_install-module) — installs the Oracle database and related products. **Commercial.**
+- [`enterprisemodules-ora_config`](https://www.enterprisemodules.com/shop/products/puppet-ora_config-module) — manages Oracle database objects (users, tablespaces, profiles, …). **Commercial.**
+- [`enterprisemodules-easy_type`](https://forge.puppet.com/enterprisemodules/easy_type) — shared type/provider framework used by the modules above. **Commercial.**

+These modules are available from the [Enterprise Modules shop](https://www.enterprisemodules.com/shop) under a per-node subscription.
+A subscription includes access to the Puppet Forge releases and ongoing support.
+The remaining dependencies listed under [Requirements](#requirements) are all open-source modules from the Puppet Forge.

 ## Description